wangzizhe/CFPNlib/docs/docs/CaseStudies/CarSharingSystem.md

 - **PricingStrategyContextSwitch**: A control module to dynamically adjust pricing based on user demand.
 - **CarSharingSystemCaseStudy**: The integration model that connects the control modules with the base car-sharing system.

-As illustrated in the diagram below, this case study includes five modes: three condition-triggered modes and two time-triggered modes.
-Two of the condition-triggered modes are child modes of the time-triggered modes.
+As illustrated in the diagram below, this case study includes five contexts: three condition-based contexts and two time-based contexts.
+Two of the condition-based contexts are children contexts of the time-based contexts.

 <img src="../../assets/CarSharingSystem.png" style="zoom:25%;" />

 ## Modules
 ### Module 1: CarSharingSystem

-The **CarSharingSystem** model is based on an open-source car-sharing system repository, available [here](https://git-st.inf.tu-dresden.de/wang/pn4ecss).
+The **CarSharingSystem** model with 2824 variables and equations is based on an open-source car-sharing system repository, available [here](https://git-st.inf.tu-dresden.de/wang/pn4ecss).
 To integrate control logic, two input and output connectors are added for interfacing with the control layers, while other components remain unchanged.
 ```modelica
 // Added connectors
   output Real currentNumUsers(start = numUsers) "Current number of users in the system";